Laastine/hinterland/README.md

 # Zombie shooter

-Simple isometric game written in Rust.
-Early stage experiment, nothing intresting to see here.<br/>
+Simple isometric game written in Rust.<br/>
 Project started as SDL2, but was later converted to use gfx-rs.

 - Currently rebuilding features which were present in earlier [SDL2 version](http://laastine.kapsi.fi/kuvat/hackandslash.gif).